Last updated on May 21, 2026

 Brainstorm | Illustration by Daarken

-In Magic, drawing cards is a critical factor that often correlates to who ends up winning matches.
+In Magic, drawing cards is an important factor that often correlates to who ends up winning matches.
 But you may have heard phrases like “I drew only lands” or “I got color screwed” whenever a player blames luck for losing a critical game or match.

-As painful as this may be, there are cards you can run to let you bypass these minor upsets by manipulating the cards you draw.
+As painful as that may be, there are cards you can run to help you bypass these minor upsets by manipulating the cards you draw.
 So today, we’re going over Magic's best card selection tools.

 Intrigued about which those may be?
 Let’s dive right into it!